Asterisk (esports): Media appearances

-Asterisk* was invited to appear on SteelSeries' widely acclaimed reality gaming show, IronLady III which was held in Shanghai in 2010.
+Asterisk was invited to appear on SteelSeries' widely acclaimed reality gaming show, IronLady III which was held in Shanghai in 2010.
 The show was broadcast across China on NeoTV and to the world on NeoTV's website.
 The team was subsequently interviewed by the top gaming magazine in China and also made the front page of myMYM news.

-Other key media appearances in 2010 include an interview by Singapore's leading newspaper Straits Times in an article titled "New Game Queens" featuring the girls at their home base.
+Other key media appearances in 2010 include an interview by Singapore's leading newspaper The Straits Times in an article titled "New Game Queens" featuring the girls at their home base.
 Dawn "pinksheep" Yang was also interviewed on two occasions by The Straits Times on Razor TV where she shared what it takes to be a competitive gamer, juggling work, life and gaming; and in Straits Times bookends, where she shared her preferred reads.

-In 2009, Asterisk* was also featured on StarHub in a documentary on Cyber Wellness.
-In the program, the ladies shared how they balanced life and gaming, as well as a few cool tips for girl gamer wannabes.
+In 2009, Asterisk was also featured on StarHub in a documentary on cyber wellness.

-In 2008, the team appeared on Malaysia's 8tv live show, Quickie, as a post-SMM Grand National DOTA Competition feature in Kuala Lumpur.
+In 2008, the team appeared on Malaysia's 8tv live show, Quickie, as a post-SMM Grand National Dota Competition feature in Kuala Lumpur.

 In 2007, leader Tammy "furryfish" Tang was also featured in "Shifting Perspectives", a documentary discussing the changing landscape of gaming.
 This was broadcast on Singapore's leading news channel, Channel NewsAsia, which aired on 21 November 2007 at 8:30 pm.
 The documentary was produced by The Right Angle.

 In 2006, Cynthia "w4ndeRz-" Santa Maria was interviewed and featured on "Get Real", a current affairs program discussing her gaming habits.
-This was broadcast on Singapore's leading news channel, Channel NewsAsia, airing in August 2006.
+This was broadcast on Channel NewsAsia on August 2006.